Sound Level Addition Calculator

 The most reliable use case is combining independent sound levels that are already expressed in comparable decibel terms.
 If your numbers come from different measurement setups, different distances, or different weighting standards, normalize those conditions first if accuracy matters.
 For engineering, environmental review, workplace safety, or code compliance, this tool is best treated as a preliminary calculator rather than a final authority.

 Even with those limits, the calculator is valuable because it captures the core acoustic rule correctly: decibel values must be converted to linear intensity before addition.
 For many planning and educational tasks, that is the exact step people need help with.
+When the assumptions fit the situation, the output is a trustworthy shortcut.

 Quick reference examples